 Of the many mysteries surrounding Alzheimer's, one of the most puzzling is why more women than men develop the disease.
 In the United States, nearly two-thirds of the more than

-6 million people living with Alzheimer’s — or about 3.8 million individuals — are women.
+6 million people living with Alzheimer's — or nearly 4 million individuals — are women.